k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 In addition to populating these details, you **must** turn it on by setting the 'ENABLED' property to 'true' in the chosen Secrets Management provider section.

-The following are required config.ini attributes for each Secrets Management provider:
+The following are the required config.ini attributes for each Secrets Management provider:

 #### AWS Secrets Manager